 In EXO 7, God sent Moses and Aaron to speak with the Pharaoh, with instructions that Aaron is to “cast down his rod” when the Pharaoh demands to see a miracle.
 When this occurred, God transformed the rod into a serpent, and the Pharaoh's sorcerers countered by performing the same trick.
 However, these rod-serpents were devoured by Aaron's rod-serpent, thereby demonstrating God’s superiority.

 However, the fact the Pharaoh's sorcerers were able to transform anything is biblical proof that the Egyptian gods are real, and that they can perform miracles on command.
-Strangely, the authors of this website have yet to meet a single Christian who has any problem with this.
+Strangely, the author of this website has yet to meet a single Christian who has any problem with this.